Disk partitioning: Compressed disks

 HDDs can be compressed to create additional space.
 In DOS and early Microsoft Windows, programs such as Stacker (DR-DOS except 6.0), SuperStor (DR DOS 6.0), DoubleSpace (MS-DOS 6.0–6.2), or DriveSpace (MS-DOS 6.22, Windows 9x) were used.
 This compression was done by creating a very large file on the partition, then storing the disk's data in this file.
 At startup, device drivers opened this file and assigned it a separate letter.
 Frequently, to avoid confusion, the original partition and the compressed drive had their letters swapped, so that the compressed disk is C:, and the uncompressed area (often containing system files) is given a higher name.

-Versions of Windows using the NT kernel, including the most recent version, Windows 10, contain intrinsic disk compression capability.
-The use of separate disk compression utilities has declined sharply.
+Versions of Windows using the NT kernel, including the most recent version, Windows 11, contain intrinsic disk compression capability.
+Despite advancements in processing power and more efficient and transparent compression methods, the use of separate disk compression utilities has declined sharply.
+Modern compressing utilities include CompactGUI and CompressorX.

 Partition table

 A partition table is a table maintained on a disk by the operating system that outlines and describes the partitions on that disk.
 The terms partition table and partition map are similar terms and can be used interchangeably.
 The term is most commonly associated with the MBR partition table of a Master Boot Record (MBR) in PCs, but it may be used generically to refer to other formats that divide a disk drive into partitions, such as: GUID Partition Table (GPT), Apple partition map (APM), or BSD disklabel.

+Here is an example of GUID Partition Table for a 512 GB NVM Express solid state drive as used with multi-boot configuration, containing an EFI system partition, a Microsoft Reserved Partition, three Microsoft Basic Data Partitions (one is Windows standard partition and two are hidden Windows Recovery Environment partitions), and three Linux partitions (including a swap partition):